 Just Jack, One Night Only

 After moving to Los Angeles, Hayes had gigs as a stand-up comic, performing at the Comedy Club, and starred in the television movie "A&P," based on the short story by John Updike.
-In 1998, Hayes received his big break and landed the role of Jack on "Will & Grace," for which he won an Emmy Award (and was nominated six times), four Screen Actors Guild Awards, two TV Guide Awards, an American Comedy Award and seven Golden Globe nominations.
+In 1998, Hayes received his big break and landed the role of Jack on "Will & Grace," for which he has won an Emmy Award (and was nominated six times), four Screen Actors Guild Awards, two TV Guide Awards, an American Comedy Award and seven Golden Globe nominations.

 Hayes' other notable television projects include well-received guest roles on "Scrubs" and "30 Rock," as well as "Martin & Lewis," a television film that earned him a Screen Actors Guild Award nomination for his role as Jerry Lewis.
 Hayes appeared on multiple episodes of the NBC sitcom "Up All Night," in which he played a former colleague of Ava's (Maya Rudolph).
 He also made guest appearances on "Parks and Recreation," "Portlandia" and "Hot in Cleveland."
 In addition, he had an arc on "Smash" as a TV and film star making his Broadway debut.

-Last year Hayes had a role in NBC's "Hairspray Live!," which was nominated for seven Emmy Awards.
+In 2016, Hayes had a role in NBC's "Hairspray Live!," which was nominated for seven Emmy Awards.

 Hayes made his Broadway debut in 2010 in the wildly successful "Promises, Promises," alongside Kristin Chenoweth.
 Based on Billy Wilder's Academy Award-winning film "The Apartment," starring Jack Lemmon and Shirley MacLaine, the play starred Hayes as Chuck Baxter, a young insurance employee who lends his apartment to his executives for their illicit affairs as a means for advancement within the company.
 In 2016, Hayes returned to Broadway in the title role in "An Act of God," for which he received glowing reviews.